jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 ********************

-* I write down Exceptions I encounter to become more familiar with them.
+* I write down :doc:`Exceptions </how_to/exception_handling_programs>` I encounter to become more familiar with them.
 I add :doc:`/exceptions/AssertionError` to the list

   .. code-block:: python
     :linenos: